The Laver Cup will pit six top European players against six of their counterparts from the rest of the World in tennis

 Each day four matches are played – three singles and a doubles.

 Both singles and doubles will be best of three sets with ad scoring.
 In the event of split sets, the third set will be a 10-point match tiebreaker.

-Each player will play at least one singles match during the two days.
+Each player will play at least one singles match during the first two days.

 No player will play singles more than twice during the three days.

 At least four of the six players must play doubles.
 No doubles combination can be played more than once, unless for the Decider on Day 3, if points are 12:12.

 In the event of a tie after all 12 matches are played, a final overtime doubles match – a Decider – will be played as a regular set with ad scoring and a tie break.